 As early as John 5, we see Jesus already starting His ministry by healing the sick at the pool of Bethesda on a Sabbath (John 5:1-17).
 He also started preaching and proclaiming that whoever hears His words and believes in Him will have eternal life (John 5:24).
 Jesus performed miracles in private among His disciples (John 6:16-21) and in public, like the feeding of the five thousand (John 6:1-15).

 His fame grew and people near and far began seeking Him and following Him (literally) because His teachings were full of truth and grace.
 As expected, this did not sit well with the church leaders and Pharisees at the time.
 They began to accuse Jesus of heresy and wanted to arrest Him immediately.
-In His heart, Jesus knew it’s almost time to fulfill the will of His Father in redeeming humanity.
+In His heart, Jesus knew it was almost time to fulfill the will of His Father in redeeming humanity.

 And of course, this is when Jesus reminds them that the only way to the Father is through Him.
 The disciples did not realize it, but Jesus was telling them how they can be with Him and the Father in eternity.
-“I am the way, the truth, and the life.
+“I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
 He is leaving them now, but it is only through Him, nothing else, and no one else, that they can be with God forever.
 What He was about to do, He needed to do because it was the only way for all of humanity.

 The Key Parts of “I am the Way, the Truth, and the Life”

-The world offers us many different ways to achieve our goals, reach our dreams, obtain happiness, become successful or find our destiny.
+The world offers us many different ways to achieve our goals, reach our dreams, obtain happiness, become successful, or find our destiny.
 Sadly, the world also tells us that there are many different ways to go to reach God.
 False religion was birthed because man attempted to reach God.
 It teaches that whatever feels right for us, whatever we think can lead us closer to God or make us right with Him, we are free to pursue.
 But true religion teaches that it is God who reached out first.
-It is God who sent His only Son to become the way for God to reach us.
+It is the living God who sent His one and only Son to become the way for God to reach us.

-The Way To the Father
+The Way to the Father